 "...the Shekhinah is identical with kevod ha-Shem ('the glory of God'), which served as an INTERMEDIARY BETWEEN GOD AND MAN during the prophetic experience [Old Testament]" (Encyclopedia Judaica).

 Gaon also stated that,

-During Old Testament times the Shekinah Glory of YEHOVAH God was the great "connecting link" between mankind and YEHOVAH God the Father.
-People at that time could only have access to the Father through the Shekinah Glory.
-Then, during New Testament times, John declared, "Neither is there salvation in any other: for there is none other name [than Yeshua's] under heaven given among men, whereby we must be saved" (Acts 4:12).
+During Old Testament times the Shekinah Glory of YEHOVAH God was the great "connecting link" between Israel and YEHOVAH God the Father.
+The people of Israel at that time could only have access to the Father through the Shekinah Glory.
+Then, during New Testament times, John declared, "Neither is there salvation in any other: for there is none other name [than Yeshua's] under heaven given among men [of Israel], whereby we must be saved" (Acts 4:12).
 Both the Shekinah Glory and Yeshua the Messiah are represented by the Hebrew "vav" in symbolic understanding.

 The letter "vav" itself is in the form of a "hook."
 In fact, its name, "vav," literally means "hook."

 The "Vav" and the Divine Name

 The letter "vav" appears in the name of YEHOVAH God, the Tetragrammaton -- YHVH.
 That is, in Hebrew, hvhy.
 It appears between the two "Hays" -- h.
 The Hebrew character "Hay" [ h] is symbolic of the Divine Name.
 In Hebrew writing, it is sometimes used as an abbreviation for YEHOVAH God.
 "Hay" literally means "breath" in Hebrew, thus it also refers to the holy spirit, the "breath" of life (Genesis 2:7).
 The letter "vav," being the sixth letter, in this case represents the Shekinah Glory which connects the Israelite man with YEHOVAH God the Father.